 A first version of the report was publicly consulted in June.
-The feedback received from the stakeholders has been taken into account in the present version and, when possible, the mitigations measures have been further developed and their impact quantified.
-The public consultation on the present version of the report focuses on the mitigation measures.
-The feedback will again be considered towards the final report of the 2020 study, which will be published on December 23 the latest.
+The feedback received from the stakeholders has been taken into account in the present-2nd version of the report and, when possible, the mitigations measures have been further developed and their impact quantified.
+The 2nd-public consultation on the present version of the report focuseds on the mitigation measures.
+The feedback will-has again been considered towards in thise final version of the report of the 2020 study, which will be published on December 23 the latest.

 As explained in the introduction, Elia will update the analysis before the tendering process.
 However, the basis and methodology for defining the mitigation measures will remain unchanged.
-In other words, a mitigation measure will only be adapted when a change of the underlying assumptions is justified by new elements that would occur between now and the update of the study.
+In other words, apart from the additional analyses that are further explained in this Section and summarized in the conclusions, mitigation measure will only be adapted when a change of the underlying assumptions is justified by new elements that would occur between now and the update of the study.